About New Media

 30 Years of Creative Technology Innovation

-New Media will be celebrating its 30th anniversary as a degree program in 2026, and has recently become its own Department in the Creative School in 2025!
+New Media celebrated its 30th anniversary as a degree program in 2026, and has recently become its own Department at TMU in 2025!

 The discipline of New Media Art is a constantly evolving collection of practices that define, interrogate, inform and critically respond to contemporary shifts in technology and culture.
-As society becomes ever more embedded in established and emerging digital systems, our ability to critically explore and assess these trajectories becomes increasingly essential.
+As society becomes more and more entangled in digital systems, our ability to explore and assess their influence becomes increasingly essential.

-Since its inception, the New Media program has helped its students develop and hone many of the top work skills identified by the World Economic Forum as essential to the 21st-century workforce such as:
+Since its inception, the New Media program has helped its students develop and hone many of the top skills identified by employers as essential to the 21st-century workforce such as:

 Creative, analytical & systems thinking